martincf/lightbox/_posts/2016-11-25-where-to-buy-film-cameras-uk.md

 * **Worldwide Camera Exchange (nr London):** Around for a long time.
 A mix of film and digital.
 Fairly big collection. [http://www.worldwidecameraexchange.co.uk](http://www.worldwidecameraexchange.co.uk)
 * **Peter Walnes (Cornwall):** Something of a one-man band who’s been trading for a long time.
 Quite a varied collection on the website. [https://secure.peterwalnes.com](https://secure.peterwalnes.com)
 * **Camtech Photographic (Cambridge):** Seem to have a decent used film collection of used gear with condition stated, but no specific images to view. [http://www.camtechuk.com/index.php](http://www.camtechuk.com/index.php)
-* **Camley Photographic (Hove):** Apart from an awful search results list, they have some decent kit (especially some well priced Bronica stuff).
-Looks like a lot of their selling is done on Ebay as well. [http://www.camleyphotographic.com](http://www.camleyphotographic.com)
 * **The Camera House (West Yorkshire):** An old looking website with a lot of lists of used kit.
 Some choice stuff by the looks of things. [http://www.the-camera-house.co.uk](http://www.the-camera-house.co.uk)
 * **Commercial Cameras (Shropshire):** High spec professional camera sellers with a small but tidy used section on their website (Leicas, Mamiya, Hasselblad, large format, etc.) [http://www.commercialcameras.co.uk](http://www.commercialcameras.co.uk)
 * **JK Cameras (London):** Exclusively Leica by the looks of it, and not much of it, but seems to pride themselves on quality. [http://www.jkcameras.co.uk](http://www.jkcameras.co.uk)